Gateway Arch: Visitor center

 The underground visitor center for the arch was designed as part of the National Park Service's Mission 66 program.
 The 70000 ft2 center is located directly below the arch, between its legs.
 Although construction on the visitor center began at the same time as construction for the arch itself, it did not conclude until 1976 because of insufficient funding; however, the center opened with several exhibits on June 10, 1967.
 Access to the visitor center is provided through ramps adjacent to each leg of the arch.

 The center houses offices, mechanical rooms, and waiting areas for the arch trams, as well as its main attractions: the Museum of Westward Expansion and two theaters displaying films about the arch.
 The older theater opened in May 1972; the newer theater, called the Odyssey Theatre, was constructed in the 1990s and features a four-story-tall screen.
 Its construction required the expansion of the underground complex, and workers had to excavate solid rock while keeping the disruption to a minimum so the museum could remain open.
 The museum houses several hundred exhibits about the United States' westward expansion in the 19th century and opened on August 10, 1977.

 As part of the CityArchRiver project, the visitor center and museum underwent a $176 million expansion and renovation that was completed in July 2018.
-Once completed, the renovation will include a 46,000-square-foot underground addition featuring interactive story galleries, video walls, a fountain and a cafe.
+The renovation includes a 46,000-square-foot underground addition featuring interactive story galleries, video walls, a fountain and a cafe.